 Using airline tubing, set up and run a siphon drip line from your aquarium to the Berghia bag.
 Tie a loose knot in the airline tubing, or use a plastic control valve, to regulate flow from the aquarium.
 It is also a good idea to secure the airline tubing in place on your tank.
 You want a drip rate of about 5-8 drops per second.

-If you are interested in seeing the Berghia eat Aiptasia, you can feed them while they acclimate.
-Scrape a small to medium Aiptasia off the aquarium glass or other smooth surface with a razor blade (or similar tool) and drop it in the bag with your Berghia.
-Berghia nudibranches may or may not eat.
+If you are interested in seeing the Berghia nudibranch eat an Aiptasia anemone, you can feed them while they acclimate.
 Don't place the Aiptasia on a Berghia.
-The Aiptasia can sting the Berghia.
+The Aiptasia can sting and/or consume the Berghia nudibranch.

 At the end of the 1 hour of acclimation and having at least doubled the water volume in the bag do the following: Feed your fish.
 Turn off your tank lights (to distract the fish), all pumps and all powerheads.
 You want no water movement while you place the berghia in the tank.
 This will create the best environment for the Berghia to go in your tank and successfully grab onto the live rock without being disturbed by fish or water current.
 You can turn everything back on after the Berghia have a grip on the rock, usually within 10 minutes or so.

-Do your best to place the Berghia on the live rock in your tank near some Aiptasia (no closer than 2-3 inches) and in an area of lower flow to start.
+Do your best to place the Berghia on the live rock in your aquarium near some Aiptasia anemones (no closer than 2-3 inches) and in an area of lower flow with holes or crevices.
 It's best to place the Berghia together in groups rather than spread them out.
-Berghia will either start eating Aiptasia or will move into crevices of the live rock and disappear from view.
+Berghia will either start eating Aiptasia anemones or will move into crevices of the live rock and disappear from view.
 Do not let the Berghia float into an Aiptasia's mouth.
 They can be eaten if dropped directly in the mouth area of the Aiptasia.
 Berghia can be stung if placed too close to an Aiptasia.

 You may notice a small, white, circular strand of Berghia eggs in your shipping bag.
 Suck the Berghia eggs out of the bag and place them in the live rock where the current is very low like under a rock.
 If you are lucky, they will hatch for you.

-Your Berghia are egg laying size.
-They will typically grow to 1" - 1 1/2" in size.
+Berghia will typically grow to 1 1/4" - 2" in size.
 You may or may not see the Berghia again once they are in your reef tank.
-Berghia are nocturnal and you can sometimes spot Berghia at night with a flashlight.
+Berghia are nocturnal, but you can sometimes spot them at night with a flashlight.

-When you begin to run out of Aiptasia you may spot the nudibranch during the day.
-If they are all white or cream colored it means that the Berghia Nudibranchs have not eaten for 24 hours or more.
-You can help the Berghia by moving them closer to an Aiptasia you can still see.
-Berghia typically starve at around 5-7 days of not eating.
+When you begin to run out of Aiptasia anemones you may spot the nudibranch during the day.
+If they are all white or cream colored it means that the Berghia Nudibranchs have not eaten any aptasia for 24 hours or more.
+You can help the Berghia by moving them closer to an Aiptasia anemone you can still see.
+Berghia typically starve at around 5-7 days of not eating any aiptasia.